-Check out the 2017 Financial Plan for budget information and a complete list of the City's Capital Improvement Program.
+Check out the 2018 Financial Plan for budget information and a complete list of the City's Capital Improvement Program.
 Click through the list below for detials on active Engineering and Parks construction projects and planning projects.

 For more information on ongoing construction projects in the City, please contact the City Engineering Services department at 604-514-2997 or email email@example.com.

 Local residents and business owners are advised that the City will be proceeding with rehabilitation works on a number of local City streets.

 The work is being undertaken by the City’s contractor, Lafarge Canada Inc. and will include some sidewalk restoration, asphalt removal (grinding) and repaving of the selected streets.

 Milling, paving and concrete is scheduled for the following locations